 If you're reading with your child ask them what they think might happen next before you turn the page.
 Then once you turn the page ask them if they want to change their mind.
 You can read the text and see if your guess was what the author chose.

 You can also look at alternative stories within stories, as one day your child will be writing their own stories and there's no 'one story line' that is the only correct one.

-And it's important to note that you want your child to look at the pictures when beginning to read as it shows they're attempting to make sense of the text if they can't work it out from the words alone.)
+Encourage your child to look at the pictures when beginning to read (if they can't work it out from the words alone.)
 Pictures scaffold reading for sense.

 Remember: You're creating an attitude to reading for life.